DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Tear Gland Inflammation treatment in NYC?
-Would like to schedule an appointment with the top Ophthalmology specialist, Optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York eye doctor.
+Would you like to schedule an appointment with the top ophthalmology specialist Dr. Richard L. Deluca and a top rated optometrist Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for consultation with the best rated New York eye doctors.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)